 Sure, you could put out a cookie plate, but why not also make a show-stopping croquembouche?
 Or a modern version of the yule log?
-From the most dazzling centerpieces to the humble (but delicious!) sugar cookie, this list of Christmas desserts has something for everyone.
+From the most dazzling centerpieces to a humble (but delicious!) cookie, this list of Christmas desserts has something for everyone.

 This Parsnip Cranberry Cake is the sophisticated cousin to Carrot Cake.
 It is just as satisfying and comforting as the carrot version, but it is all its own flavor and delicious.
 It is perfect with the tangy-sweet cream cheese frosting and tart candied cranberry garnish.

 A croquembouche (kroke-em-boosh) is a tower of profiteroles (cream puffs) stuck together with a thin layer of crisp caramel, which gives the dessert its name, “crocque em bouche” or “crunches in the mouth.”
 This dramatic pile of puffs is typically served at weddings, but I’ve taken liberties and find it a worthy dessert for any big occasion.

 These jelly filled doughnuts are served during Hanukkah.
 The pillowy fried dough can be filled to your liking, and jelly is the classic option.
 Dip them in ganache or glaze for a little extra sweetness and a picturesque look.

 I think a pavlova is the perfect holiday dessert.
 It is beautiful enough to be a centerpiece on your table, so light that it can follow a big holiday meal and its flavors can change with your every whim.

 This peanut butter pie recipe is oh-so delicious.
 With a graham cracker crust, a smooth peanut butter filling made with cream cheese, a layer of chocolate ganache, and a whipped cream and candied peanut topping, this dessert is deluxe and irresistible.
 Be sure to chill this pie for two hours or overnight before serving.